Buller Avenue, Preston, Lancashire PR1 9QQ

 5. Enjoy using your skills for the good of the local community

 Anyone can apply to become a governor, as long as they are over 18, are enthusiastic about helping children get a good education and can spare about six hours a month.
-It is advantageous if your skills would add to those already available from the existing body.
-Typical useful proven skills would include counselling, marketing, strategic/financial planning, problem solving techniques, a legal background, team working abilities, Information Technology (IT) skills, Project Management, Health and Safety etc.
+It is advantageous if your skills would add to those already available from the existing School Governing Board.
+Typical useful proven skills would include counselling, marketing, strategic/financial planning, problem solving techniques, a legal background, team working abilities, Information Technology (IT) skills, Project Management, Health and Safety.

 How do I apply to become a governor?

-When a Parent vacancy arises the HT will send out letters asking for nominations.
-If you are interested you can speak to her and she will explain the process.
+If you are interested you can speak to the Head Teacher and she will explain the process.